Harris heads to Poland amid turbulence over jets for Ukraine

 Harris will travel on Friday to Bucharest, where she’s to meet Romanian President Klaus Iohannis.

 The vice president also is expected to use the meetings in Poland and Romania to underscore the U.S. commitment to the NATO alliance and the need for continued humanitarian and military assistance for Ukraine.
-She’ll also highlight the need for allies to continue their close coordination moving forward.
+She’ll also highlight the need for allies to continue their close coordination.

 Biden has applauded Poland and other eastern European countries for stepping up in the midst of what’s become an enormous humanitarian crisis that is only growing.
 Some 2 million people have fled Ukraine, and more than half of the refugees have arrived in Poland.

-Biden on Tuesday said he was committed to helping Ukraine’s neighbors bear some of the financial pain of assisting refugees.
-He previously deployed 4,700 additional U.S. troops to Poland to bolster the defense of the eastern flank NATO ally.
+Biden on Tuesday said he was committed to helping Ukraine’s neighbors assist refugees.
+He has deployed 4,700 additional U.S. troops to Poland to bolster the defense of the eastern flank NATO ally.

 “I’ve made it clear that the United States will share in the responsibility of caring for the refugees so the costs do not fall entirely on the European countries bordering Ukraine,” Biden said.
 He had been looking to Congress to pass a $14 billion aid package to assist Ukraine and its eastern European allies.